Lockhart Real Estate TeamLockhart Real Estate Team

 Arlington, Texas grew quickly and was incorporated in 1884.
 By the time the new century rolled around, in 1910, Arlington, TX had established a series of public services, such as water, electricity, and natural gas.
 The city could also boast of a public school system, a feat achieved due to its strategic location in relation to the Texas and Pacific Railway, which brought a number of new residents to the area, helping it grow to a population of well over 4,000 inhabitants during the 1930’s.

-Image of Map of Arlington TXArlington TX real estate started seeing a growth in industrialization in 1954 when the General Motors assembly plant was established in the area.
+Arlington TX real estate started seeing a growth in industrialization in 1954 when the General Motors assembly plant was established in the area.
 This, together with aerospace development, were the main reasons why Arlington lived through one of the greatest growth rates in the country in the four decades after the post-war era (1950-1990).
 The growth experienced by the city achieved the establishment of some of its most popular attractions, including Six Flags Over Texas, and AT&T Stadium, home of the Dallas Cowboys.

 Cost of Living and Housing in Arlington